cisagov/manage.get.gov/docs/dev-practices/code_review.md

 - If any updated dependencies on Pipfile, also update dependencies in requirements.txt.

 Code changes on user-facing features (excluding content updates) require approval from at least one developer and one designer.
-All other changes require just a single approving review.
+All other changes require a single approving review.

 ## Pull Requests for User-facing changes
 When making user-facing changes, test that your changes work on multiple browsers including Chrome, Microsoft Edge, Firefox, and Safari.

+Add new pages to the .pa11yci file so they are included in our automated accessibility testing.

 ## Coding standards
 (The Coding standards section may be moved to a new code standards file in a future ticket.